 You have to be extremely competent.
 If you are perceived as being very competent, you will win friends and influence people.

 You see this over and over again.
 Bill Gates is very competent.
 Warren Buffet is competent.
 Elon Musk.
 Mark Zuckerberg.
 Edison, Tesla, Newton, Howard Hughes, and Steve Jobs are all revered for their competence in the form of intellectual accomplishments, not for being agreeable ‘team players’.
 The list goes on and on.
 Competence trumps all, and maybe authenticity helps a little, too.
 If you try too hard be nice you will be perceived as being a doormat or a pushover, and you will not only fail to win friends and influence people, but you may even be taken advantage of.
 But can’t you be nice and competent?
 Of course, but competence, again, is key.
 Or, maybe, Mr. Carnegie’s advice only works if you’re competent to begin with.

 In the NRx sphere, for example, Scott and Jayman are critics of NRx, but they are highly respected by the NRx/alt-right community as authorities on internet subcultures and human biodiversity, respectively.
 Competence is enough to bridge ideological disagreements.
-If you’re perceived as being competent, people, especially other competent people, will listen and they will respect your views, knowing that you’re a worthy intellectual opponent who not only challenges their views but opens new ones.
+If you’re perceived as being competent, people, especially other competent people, will listen and they will respect your views, knowing that you’re a worthy intellectual opponent who not only challenges their views but open new ones.

 But being competent is hard…much harder than merely being a ‘people pleaser’.
 You you need a lot of knowledge, a deep understanding of things, experience, and probably a high-IQ, which for 95% of the population, by virtue of the Bell Curve, is unobtainable.
-You’re not going to sell a lot of books or get many speaking engagements selling a message that is out of reach for the vast majority of people.
+You’re not going to sell a lot of books or get many speaking engagements selling a message that success is out of reach for the vast majority of people.